balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 The intersection algorithm does not report mesh intersection for large angles of incidence (above approximately 70 degrees).
 This could be fixed with some shallow recursion, but I leave it yet.

-The convergence in intersection algorithm lacks mathematical proof.
+Analysis of  intersection algorithm lacks exact mathematical proof.

 The refraction algorithm does not handle compound lenses.